reuk/wayverb/docs_source/context.md

 to be run on a wider variety of systems, with fewer limitations on their graphics hardware.

-The only deployment target was macOS.
-This was mainly to ease development, as maintaining software across multiple platforms is often time-consuming.  macOS also tends to have support for newer C++ language features than Windows.
-Visual Studio 2015 for Windows still does not support all of the C++11 language features [@_visual_2016], while the Clang compiler used by macOS has supported newer C++14 features since version 3.4 [@_clang_2016], released in May 2014 [@_download_2016].
+The only deployment target was Mac OS.
+This was mainly to ease development, as maintaining software across multiple platforms is often time-consuming.
+Mac OS also tends to have support for newer C++ language features than Windows, which allows code to be more concise, flexible, and performant ^[Visual Studio 2015 for Windows still does not support all of the C++11 language features [@_visual_2016], while the Clang compiler used by Mac OS has supported newer C++14 features since version 3.4 [@_clang_2016], released in May 2014 [@_download_2016].].
 Targeting a single platform avoids the need to use only the lowest common denominator of language features.
 As far as possible, the languages and libraries have been selected to be portable if the decision to support other platforms is made in the future.
-Once Windows fully supports C++14, it should be possible to port the program with a minimum of effort.

 The following additional libraries were used to speed development.
 They are all open-source and freely available.